cmontminy/luigi-bot/README.md

 Made with Python

 TODO:
-- Retrieve random luigi quotes
+- Retrieve random luigi quotes - DONE but add more
-- Retrieve random luigi pictures or gifs
+- Retrieve random luigi pictures or gifs - DONE but add more
 - luigi pokemon
 - luigi music
 - luigi trivia